yslnam/data-science-portfolio/README.md

 	_Libraries/Packages:_

 	- __R__
-		- [Globally Mapping Conflict Risk Indicators](): Created an interactive map of conflict risk indicators by country.
+		- [Globally Mapping Conflict Risk Indicators](): Created an interactive map of conflict risk indicators by country using leaflet.
+Developed a Shiny app to compile all interactive visualizations.
 (See previously: "[Exploring Conflict Risk Indicators]()")

 		- [Visualizing Trends in TED Talks](): Visualized trends in global issues, science, and technology TED Talks using self-constructed multivariate and composite indicators.
 (See previously: "[User Sentiment on TED Talk Trends]()")